localstack/localstack.github.io/content/blog/2022-05-04-cloudwatch-metric-alarms/index.md

 * **threshold** - a double value
 * **comparison-operator** - e.g. _GreaterThanThreshold_, _LessThanThreshold_, _GreaterThanOrEqualToThreshold_, _LessThanOrEqualToThreshold_
 * **statistic** - e.g. _SampleCount_, _Average_, _Sum_, _Minimum_, _Maximum_
-* **period** - the intervall in seconds used to calculate the metric
+* **period** - the interval in seconds used to calculate the metric
 * **evaluation-periods** - defines the number of periods that will be evaluated to check the threshold
 * **treat-missing-data** - defines how missing data points should be evaluated: _missing_, _ignore_, _notBreaching_, _breaching_

 For a deeper understanding of alarm evaluation, we advice to consult the official [AWS docs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-evaluation).

-Eventhough LocalStack's implementation of CloudWatch is not yet feature complete, you can already cover a range of use-cases.
-Next, we look into how we can make use of Cloudwatch alarms with Lambdas.
+Even though LocalStack's implementation of CloudWatch is not yet feature complete, you can already cover a range of use-cases.
+Next, we look into how we can make use of CloudWatch alarms with Lambdas.

 ## Setup a Lambda Function
 For the sake of simplicity, we will create a Lambda that will always fail.
 This will make it easier to demonstrate the alarms functionality.
 If you are interested in further learning about Lambdas, you can check our previous blog post on [Hot Swapping Python Lambda Functions using LocalStack](../2022-03-07-hot-swapping-python-lambda-functions-using-localstack), which also gives a solid introduction to Lambdas.